SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 }
 ```

 Identifiers can also be assigned to blocks and pages.
 These identifiers will then be accessible within SurveyCompo events.
+Events are triggered when participants interact with the survey, providing valuable insights into their behavior and responses.
+This is also how survey data is collected and analyzed.
-For a more detailed understanding of survey events, refer to the [Events](/advanced/#events) section in our documentation.
+For a more detailed understanding of survey events, refer to the [Events](/integration/event-and-api/) section in our documentation.

 ## What's Next?